lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 - The media processing is all written in Elixir.
 I never need to think about ffmpeg.
 This is the Membrane Framework.
 - And I can get pretty detailed information about the media stream.
 I can ask it to please enable the waveform.
 - The machine learning inference is all done from Elixir.
 Not a trace of Python.
 This is the Bumblebee project.
-- (TODO) Maybe do alpha masking from Evision with Image?
 - Every part of this holds to the same Actor model abstractions.
 The web UI, the steps in the media processing pipeline, the machine learning model.
 There are no surprises.

 Alright.
 Lets back up some of those claims I made.